Frequently Asked Questions

 Will the Hoan Bridge be removed?

-• The Replace In Kind Concept provides 2.7 acres of land suitable for development.
+• The Replace in Kind Concept provides 2.7 acres of land suitable for development.

 • The Freeway Improvement Concepts could create between 3.6 to 6.3 acres meeting minimum development requirements.